12 Era of Bad Feelings

 Jefferson Memorial Statue, Washington, D.C.

 President Jefferson himself was a slaveholder who, by now, had dropped his earlier abolitionist leanings.
 He embodied white America’s contradictions.
 As we saw in the previous chapter, it was widely rumored at the time that Jefferson maintained “conversations” (sexual relations) with his enslaved concubine, Sally Hemings, known as “Dusky Sally” or the “African Venus” to his Federalist enemies.
 How the author of the Declaration could have enslaved people is a complicated question, not just to critics anachronistically applying modern standards.
-Jefferson was widely criticized for his hypocrisy at the time, especially when many of his Virginia neighbors freed or manumitted their enslaved workers after the Revolution.
-Jefferson arranged to eventually free his and Sally Hemings’ children, though, per a prenuptial-type agreement he’d struck with the teenager in exchange for her returning from Paris with him in the 1790s.
+Jefferson was criticized for his hypocrisy at the time, especially when many of his Virginia neighbors freed or manumitted their enslaved workers after the Revolution.
+Jefferson arranged to eventually free his and Sally Hemings’ four surviving children, though, per a prenuptial-type agreement he’d struck with the teenager in exchange for her returning from Paris with him in the 1790s.
 She would’ve otherwise been freed by French law had she remained.
 He struck a similar deal with Sally’s older brother, James Hemings: he was freed in exchange for returning to teach American chefs French cooking.
 Historian Rob McDonald observed that, for plantation descendants, “family trees were often tangled vines.”

 Jefferson’s Mixed-Race Descendants @ Monticello, 2016, Photo By Author From Thomas Jefferson Foundation Photo

 Jefferson’s exchanges with African-American astronomer Benjamin Banneker (previous chapter), along with letters to others about Banneker, reveal a duplicitous side to his personality that resisted racial progress even as he purported to support it (see optional podcast below).
-And Jefferson’s only book, Notes on the State of Virginia (1785), contains passages so racially repugnant they’d make a modern Klansmen blush.
+And Jefferson’s only book, Notes on the State of Virginia (1785), contains passages so racially repugnant they’d make a modern Klansman blush.
 Yet he argues in the same book (Query XVIII) that, in the event of an uprising, the enslaved would be justified: “I tremble for my country when I reflect that God is just: that his justice cannot sleep forever,” and suggests he’s open to changing his mind on racism.
 Appreciating and/or loathing Jefferson aren’t mutually exclusive.
 Rapper Daveed Diggs, who originated Jefferson’s role in Lin-Manuel Miranda’s Hamilton (2015), put it bluntly if crudely: “You don’t have to separate these things with Jefferson.
 He can have written this incredible document (the Declaration) and several incredible documents with things that we all believe in, and he sucks.
 Those are both true and we really have to stop separating them.
 That’s when we get into trouble and stop letting people be whole people.”

 Jefferson played up his republicanism in his 1801 inauguration, when he walked in the mud beside his horse and took pains to avoid the near monarchical foppery of the Washington and Adams “coronations.”
 When visitors, especially foreign ambassadors, came to the Executive Mansion, Jefferson answered the door himself in slippers with his hair down to accentuate his non-kingliness.
 State meals there featured “pell-mell” seating, with no attention paid to rank or prominence in terms of what order people sat in.
 In contrast, Washington never spoke to regular people and often stood on a raised dais to accentuate his authority.